 Keep your lives free from the love of money and be content with what you have, because God has said, "Never will I leave you; never will I forsake you."
 So we say with confidence, "The Lord is my helper; I will not be afraid.
 What can human beings do to me?"

 Hebrews 13:5-6

-Although my conscious mind may agree that God is always with me, does my outward life demonstrate that he is?
-What specific emotions, attitudes or actions might show that I am aware that God is with me?
+my outward life demonstrate that he is?
+What specific emotions, attitudes, or actions might show that I am aware that God is with me?